In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Save your work.

 You have successfully added a new business view to your application.
-You will later add this business view as an action from your folders menu.
+Later, you will add this business view as an action from your folders menu.

-In the next sections, you will be guided to create a folder structure like the one depicted here.
+In the next sections, you will be guided to create a folder structure, as shown in the image below.

 The root folder of your application will contain two folders:

-2. Navigate to Applications > EmployeeTutorial in the Model Design View and double-click Folders and Actions.
+2. Expand the Applications > EmployeeTutorial node and open Folders and Actions.

-Select GlobalSearch in the Folders and Actions table and then set the Label to Search.
+In the Folders and Actions table, select GlobalSearch and set the Label to Search.

 Configure new folders and actions